Global Gambling Industry in Recent Years

 As we can see from the statistics, the gambling industry is currently thriving.
 From live casinos in Canada to the online economy in Spain, the number of players anteing up is clearly on the up.

 Although the global recession and regulatory issues have caused parts of the gambling industry to develop slower than expected over the last decade, the overall balance sheet is still in the black.
-In fact, as we head towards 2020, the advent of technology such as mobile casinos, live dealer games and, potentially, virtual reality, are helping to take annual revenue to record levels.
+In fact, as we head towards the future, the advent of technology such as mobile casinos, live dealer games and, potentially, virtual reality, are helping to take annual revenue to record levels.

 So, whether you're an operator, a player or just someone with a penchant for numbers, the gambling industry continues to prove that it's one of the most vibrant entertainment economies in the world.